The Law of Non-Contradiction: The Planet Wyh and the box

-Vinnie Mancuso of the New York Observer saw the animated adventures of Unit MNSKY as a metaphor of Gloria's journey in Los Angeles, stating "[a] single thought reverberates through Gloria's mind the same way it echoes constantly from Unit MNSKY: 'I can help!'
+Vinnie Mancuso of the New York Observer saw the animated adventures of Minsky as a metaphor of Gloria's journey in Los Angeles, stating "[a] single thought reverberates through Gloria's mind the same way it echoes constantly from [Minsky]: 'I can help!'
 She doesn't so much follow leads as she does drift from place to place, from unhelpful person to unhelpful person, stone-faced and persistent the entire way, until she arrives in the hospital room of an elderly Howard Zimmerman, horribly crippled from Thaddeus Mobley's attack decades earlier.
 The poster on the wall behind his bed for Pleonexia Pictures isn't exactly subtle ('pleonexia' is a term for extreme greed) and neither are the answers he gives Gloria.
 But the words do help, if only to sum up Gloria's entire existence in a brief science lesson [...]
 And what else is Gloria doing here besides floating and colliding, existing then not existing?
 Despair becomes hope, becomes despair, becomes hope.
 The question, really, is whether or not these brief moments of collision and substance are worth it, fleeting may they be.
 Unfortunately for Gloria, in this particular case it is not."

 Ben Travers of IndieWire discussed the episode's approach to technology through Gloria's.
 He felt that while the episode made the viewer relate to Gloria's views on technology, showing Sgt.
-Hunt's obsession with Facebook as shallow, or with Unit MNSKY being deemed obsolete at the end of his journey just like Gloria's new chief makes her feel like; however, it also "supported the advancement of society, to an admittedly lesser degree", with the absence of cell phones for Gloria and her son Nathan forcing her partner Donny to stop the school bus so she could talk to her son, or the fact that the WGA's records not being electronic forcing Gloria to wait a long time for the results.
+Hunt's obsession with Facebook as shallow, or with Minsky being deemed obsolete at the end of his journey just like Gloria's new chief makes her feel like; however, it also "supported the advancement of society, to an admittedly lesser degree", with the absence of cell phones for Gloria and her son Nathan forcing her partner Donny to stop the school bus so she could talk to her son, or the fact that the WGA's records not being electronic forcing Gloria to wait a long time for the results.
 Questioning the symbolism of the mysterious useless box Gloria finds, he felt that it "felt targeted: Who would build such a useless machine?
 Every time you turn it on, it turns itself off.
 Does it represent Gloria's feelings toward technology?
 That it's more trouble than it's worth?
 Is it a message left for her by someone—Ray Wise's omnipresent frequent flier, Paul Marrane?
 Is it a reverse macguffin, a literal object meant to mean more to the show's themes than the plot itself?"